amirci/mt_testing/README.txt

 Log:

+0.3.6
+- Merged pull request #2 from TheEvilDev/master

 0.3.5
-Updated dependency with nunit
+- Updated dependency with nunit

 0.3.4
-Fixed issue with MsTest, was using the wrong setup attribute
+- Fixed issue with MsTest, was using the wrong setup attribute